panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

 The program will consist of two semesters.
-The first semister of the program will be totally free.
+The first semister of the program will be onsite and totally free.
 The details for the second semister will be announced latter.

 ### Student Waiting List Application Form